Bachelor of Arts (BA)

 A BA may lead to postgraduate study in a wide range of subject areas.

 BA graduates are employed in almost every part of the workforce, both in jobs relating to their specialty subject and by employers who value their analytical and communication skills.
-Policy analyst, journalist, teacher, translator, diplomat, market researcher, HR adviser, business analyst, librarian, criminologist, aid worker... a BA is suited to hundreds of careers.
+Policy analyst, historian, teacher, translator, diplomat, market researcher, publisher, public relations adviser, linguist, writer, librarian, criminologist, aid worker... a BA is suited to hundreds of careers.

 Features of the BA: